kbhavsarghub/NLPSynerzip/README.md

 # NLPSynerzip
-Store your assignments in this repository after creating a folder for your name.
-Under that folder create a folder each for each of the sessions.
+Store your assignments in this repository.
+Create a project by your name, under that project create a folder each for each of the sessions and store the code their.